Dasarath-Mali/Academic_Orchestrator/README.md

 python main.py --review-pr 15
 ```

-Runs pylint + bandit + complexity analysis, sends to Gemini for a structured review, posts a comment on the GitHub PR automatically.
+Runs pylint + bandit + complexity analysis, generates a Gemini review, and posts it as a GitHub PR comment.

 ### Phase 3 — Scrum Check